Burndowntheworld/AutoSnap/README.md

 auto send snaps on snapchat

 ## setup
+download https://web.snapchat.com/ as a desktop shortcut

+open its properties

-copy target as shown in image1.png, paste it `os.system(r'start "" !!paste here!!')`
+copy target as shown in image1.png, paste it `os.system(r'start "" !!paste here!!')` in the streaks.py file

 change the "person", "person2" and so on to your friends usernames.